 Hike The Trails & More At Saugatuck Dunes State Park

-Yes, getting to the beach on Lake Michigan involves a little effort.
-All good things do.
-However, if you take the most direct path, the beach is a 0.6 mile hike from the parking area.
-In this case, the joy is found in both the journey and the destination!
-There aren’t many places in the state that can claim this much protected beach available for public access.
+Yes, getting to the beach involves a little effort, but if you take the most direct path, it’s only a 0.6-mile hike from the parking area.
+There aren’t many places in Michigan that can claim this much protected beach available for public access.

 “Those dunes are to the Midwest what the Grand Canyon is to Arizona and the Yosemite to California.
 They constitute a signature of time and eternity.
 Once lost, the loss would be irrevocable.”

 How To Get the Most Out of Saugatuck Dunes State Park.

 The trails include three basic loops referred to on park maps as North Trail, Beach Trail, and South Trail.
 All are wide paths and well-marked with location maps at almost every junction.